HumanBoy23/Splash-Bootlogo-Maker-tulip/README.md

 <h1> Redmi Note 6 Pro Splash Maker Tool v1.0.17082021 by @HumanBoy23 </h1>

+<h3> For both Windows and also for Termux for mobile or Linux </h3>

 <h3> WARNING!!
 THIS TOOL IS ONLY FOR REDMI NOTE 6 PRO (tulip) </h3>